 A close relationship between the operational activities and the scientific investigations is a prerequisite for achieving the science goals of the IceCube Collaboration and the proper operation of the observatory.
-Establishing appropriate science requirements and in-kind manpower to operate the experiment's infrastructure is the main task of the IceCube Coordination Committee.
+Establishing appropriate science requirements and in-kind manpower to operate the experiment's infrastructure and to develop the tools to achieve the identified science goals is the main task of the IceCube Coordination Committee.

-The charge of the Coordination Committee is to provide high-level coordination of tasks related to M&O activities and to technical support for the IceCube physics data analyses.
-To achieve this, the committee manages the dependencies between operational areas and physics working groups, in order to keep track of the essential in-kind contribution service tasks.
-Coordination between working groups and the coordinators of the operational areas is the principal means for optimizing the use of the experiment infrastructure in achieving science goals.
+The charge of the Coordination Committee is to provide high-level coordination of tasks related to M&O activities and to provide technical support for the IceCube physics data analyses.
+To achieve this, the committee manages the dependencies between operational areas and physics working groups, in order to plan for the necessary operational support to pursue IceCube science goals and keep track of the essential in-kind contribution service tasks.
+The tasks identified as having high-priority deliverables are tracked to make sure that sufficient support is provided for their completion.
+Coordination between working groups and the coordinators of the operational areas is the principal means for achieving an optimized use of the experiment infrastructure in achieving science goals and prompt responses to critical situations that require immediate solutions.

-The committee is comprised of the spokesperson-appointed M&O coordinators and channel working group leaders (shown in Figure 4.1-4), key personnel, and others as needed.
-The chair of the Coordination Committee works with the M&O coordinators to provide a list of service tasks needed in the specific operational areas, with priority level and estimated labor contribution (FTE); with the leaders of the channel working groups to establish the science requirements and a list of service tasks needed to accomplish the requirements (see organizational chart in Figure 4.1-1); and with the members of the committee to establish specific communication channels with institutional leaders to advertise the list of needed service tasks and negotiate involvement through specific MoUs.
+The committee is composed of the M&O coordinators, the spokesperson-appointed analysis coordinator and working group technical leaders (shown in Figure 4.1-4), key personnel, and others as needed.
+The chair of the Coordination Committee works with the M&O coordinators to provide a list of service tasks needed in the specific operational areas, with priority level and estimated labor contribution (FTE); with the working group tech to establish the science requirements, plan for simulation needs and computing resource allocation, and a list of service tasks needed to accomplish the requirements (see organizational chart in Figure 4.1-1); and with the members of the committee to establish specific communication channels with institutional leaders to advertise the list of needed service tasks and negotiate involvement through specific MoUs.
 The MoUs are typically updated and renewed twice a year, at each collaboration meeting.